 - Turn the spoon over and use its edge to tidy up the edges of the cake base

 - Leave to cool until fully cold.
-I left it in the fridge overnight, but 2 hours or so would probably be fine.
+A couple of hours in the fridge would be fine.

 When you’re ready to decorate:

 - Put the chocolate into a bowl and melt it – either in the Microwave in 30-second bursts, or over a pan of simmering water on the hob